awcodify/sysctl-theme/docs/seo.md

 ---
 layout: docs
 title: SEO Optimization
-description: Optimize your Jekyll site for search engines with Sysctl theme
+description: Optimize your Jekyll site for search engines with Arsxy theme
 permalink: /docs/seo/
 ---

-# SEO Optimization with Sysctl Theme
+# SEO Optimization with Arsxy Theme

-The Sysctl theme includes built-in SEO features to help your content rank better in search engines.
+The Arsxy theme includes built-in SEO features to help your content rank better in search engines.
 This guide explains how to make the most of these features.

 ## Built-in SEO Features

-The Sysctl theme comes with several SEO optimizations out of the box:
+The Arsxy theme comes with several SEO optimizations out of the box:

 - **Meta tags**: Automatic generation of essential meta tags
 - **Open Graph protocol**: Social media sharing optimization